Contact the Admissions Office

 BFA studio art students also more thoroughly investigate such potential in a single area of emphasis, from among those offered in DADAH.
 Students at this level learn within a more professional framework, where the relationship between student and teacher becomes that of apprentice and master.
 Through this unique teaching relationship, students develop a high level of achievement in an area of expertise, while further developing personal creative abilities.
 In this manner they establish a sound basis for significant professional accomplishments in art.

 The following curriculum for a BFA in Art with a Studio Art Emphasis major is an example only.
 It represents the department’s concern that a BFA Art graduate balance an exposure to various materials and techniques of art practice with a concentrated focus on a specific studio practice, while remaining exposed to other fields of thought, and the encouragement of study abroad to broaden one’s global vision.
-See the Degree Requirements link and the Degree Audit Worksheet for specific requirements and options.
+See the degree requirements and the Degree Audit Worksheet for specific requirements and options.

 |ART 1010 Creative Strategies||3|